fleetdm/fleet/docs/Contributing/Configuration-for-contributors.md

 ### smtp_settings.server

-The server hostname for SMTP.
+This is the server hostname for SMTP.

-- Optional setting, required to properly configue SMTP (string).
+- Optional setting, required to properly configue SMTP (string)
-- Default value: "".
+- Default value: ""
 - Config file format:
   ```
   smtp_settings: